 What else is important for weight loss?

-Recovery is also really important.
-"You need to be getting a minimum of six hours' sleep each night, but preferably seven to eight," says Farren Morgan, personal trainer at The Tactical Athlete.
+Recovery is also really important, so it's good to learn the best time to sleep and wake up every day for your lifestyle.
+"You need to be getting a minimum of six hours sleep each night, but preferably seven to eight," says Farren Morgan (opens in new tab), a personal trainer and tactical athlete.
 "This gives your body the time it needs to rest and recover from strenuous exercise."
-However, physical recuperation doesn't just happen overnight.
-After periods of intense exercise, try one of the best foam rollers to help you stretch and recover effectively.

-"I would also recommend Pilates," adds Grover.
+Pilates for beginners can also be a great supplement to your running and recovery routine, adds Grover.
 "It will help to stretch out all those common post-run aches and pains and repetitive strain to major joints such as knees and hips.
-It will help with knee tracking, stability and balance, particularly in single-leg standing.
-Similarly, it will also look at your alignment and tensional balance in your body, therefore preventing injuries, improving posture and increasing performance."
+It will help with knee tracking, stability, and balance, particularly in single-leg standing.
+Similarly, it will also look at your alignment and tensional balance in your body, therefore preventing injuries, improving posture, and increasing performance."

-- Plug in—"There are lots of apps out there that can help aspiring runners," suggests Dr Abby Hyams, GP at Nuva.
-"Couch to 5k is one of my favorites, while Strava allows you to track your pace, time and distance, which can be good motivation to beat your own personal records!"
+- Plug in: "There are lots of workout apps out there and the best running apps can help aspiring runners," suggests Dr Abby Hyams (opens in new tab), a GP.
+"Couch to 5k is one of my favorites, while Strava allows you to track your pace, time and distance, which can be good motivation to beat your own personal records."

-- Begin small—"Start with brisk walking," advises Herman.
+- Begin small: "Start with brisk walking," advises Weiner.
 "Aim for 30 minutes per session.
 Allow a minimum of six weeks to build up to regular running.
 Alternate between walking and jogging, and aim to increase your jogging time each session."

-- Breathe properly—"It is a vital component of running and incorrect or inconsistent breathing can cause the dreaded stitch," says Wiener.
+- Breathe properly: "It is a vital component of running and incorrect or inconsistent breathing can cause the dreaded stitch," he says.
 "The diaphragm is responsible for drawing air into the chest cavity, but in order for it to do this properly, you need to be standing up straight.
-If not, other muscles will pick up the slack and if or when they get overworked, you can experience cramp."
+If not, other muscles will pick up the slack and if or when they get overworked, you can experience cramping."

-- Be prepared—"If you have no experience of running or cardio exercise, then you need to accept that you will be out of breath, your heart rate will increase and you will feel the burn and subsequent muscular ache that comes afterwards," says Grover.
+- Be prepared: "If you have no experience of running or cardio exercise, then you need to accept that you will be out of breath, your heart rate will increase, you will feel the burn, and the subsequent muscular ache that comes afterward," says Grover.
 "These are normal physiological processes that occur when you exercise."

-- Recover well—"Allow at least two complete rest days per week to avoid overtraining, which may cause injury," says Herman.
-"Consider other low impact activities, such as swimming, at least once each week."
+- Recover well: "Allow at least two complete rest days per week to avoid overtraining, which may cause injury," says Wiener.
+"Consider other low impact activities, such as learning how to swim properly, at least once each week."